GeraldRyan/scripts/Linux/README.md

 Then it doesn't ask for your password.

-However this changes the url that is returned using my git-open command.

-It appears, using the methods above on certain platforms, you can't yet have the best of both worlds.
-The fix may be easy (find another way to access repo URL) but right now that's the state of things.
+This used to break the git-open command, but no longer!
+It is now fixed by dynamic substring pattern substitution (my terminology) to be more robust and dynamic

-To change your remote origin back, use the following command: git remote set-url origin https://www.github.com/GeraldRyan/scripts.git
+Incidentally, to change your remote origin back, use the following command: git remote set-url origin https://www.github.com/GeraldRyan/scripts.git

-(substituting your names).
+(substituting your username and repo name of course).

-Then you can use the git-open command but not push without having to manually re-enter password.
-This may only apply to some and never affected me on windows.
-(I believe they have their own system wide credential manager.
-I believe you can use one in Linux stored as plaintext)

-Testing to see if works.